seanorama/masterclass/security-advanced/README.md

 - Goal: Create a table called 'sales' in HBase and setup authorization policies to ensure only sales users have access to the table

+- Confirm the HBASE repo was setup correctly in Ranger
+  - In Ranger > Service Manager > HBASE > Click the Edit icon (next to the trash icon) to edit the HBASE repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: rangeradmin@LAB.HORTONWORKS.NET
+    - Password: BadPass#1
+  - Once the test passes, click Save

 - Run these steps from any node where Hbase Master or RegionServer services are installed

 - Login as sales1